ObjectModules/deploy/Mapping-Spreading.md

 Here you can put whatever word you like to name the new mapping.
 However, based on the concept of mapping then a new process shall follow these basic rules:
 * Have one assigned main process and one assigned displaying process
-* The title of the process shall be different with the routines
+* The title of the process shall be different with the Routine

 Now left the question on how to combine them, right?
 Here are the rules:
-* The new process shall be able to be carried out along with the routines
+* The new process shall be able to be carried out along with the Routine
-* It shall be a clearly sign that a new process is being carried out of the routines
+* It shall be a clearly sign that a new process is being carried out of the Routine

 ##Details
 Here we will will show the details of spreading by _diagram_, _sequence_ and _tabulation_.

 ###By Diagram
-Let's take again the diagram for _[[a routine|[Mapping]-Routines]]_:
+Let's take again the diagram for _[[a routine|Mapping-Routine]]_:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure4.png)
-To show the spreading by diagram simply make it a copy of the routines, put another word to replace the word of `info`, let's take the word of `world` then.
-You will got 2 mapping now, one for your routines and another one for the new process.
+To show the spreading by diagram simply make it a copy of the Routine, put another word to replace the word of `info`, let's take the word of `world` then.
+You will got 2 mapping now, one for your Routine and another one for the new process.

-Let's follow _[[the rules|[Mapping]-Spreading#rules]]_ one by one.
+Let's follow _[[the rules|Mapping-Spreading#rules]]_ one by one.

 So now you have two mapping with a different process.
 Then, on fulfilling the rule on making a clear sign that a new process is being carried out, just put _a separated line_ in between.